yufanghou/yufanghou.github.io/_pages/about.md

 ## News

+- 10/2023 I gave an invited talk "Building Computational Models to Understand Scholarly Documents for Supporting Scientific Knowledge Discovery and Communication" at the IBM AI Research Masterclass workshop in Trinity College Dublin.

 - 10/2023 Three long papers have been accepted at EMNLP 2023 Main Conference.

+- 10/2023 I will serve as an area chair at EACL 2024.

 - 09/2023 I will serve as a senior area chair at NAACL 2024.